buildkite/docs/pages/tutorials/github_actions.md

 This tutorial assumes some familiarity with GitHub and using GitHub Actions.
 You can find the official GitHub Actions documentation [here](https://docs.github.com/en/actions/learn-github-actions).

-## Using the Trigger Buildkite Pipeline Github Action
+## Using the Trigger Buildkite Pipeline GitHub Action

 1. Search for Trigger Buildkite Pipeline on [GitHub Marketplace](https://github.com/marketplace) or follow [this link](https://github.com/marketplace/actions/trigger-buildkite-pipeline).